jovans2/jovans2.github.io/_pages/about.md

   - /about.html
 ---

 I am Jovan Stojkovic, a second year PhD student at University of Illinois at Urbana-Champaign.
 I am part of [i-acoma group](http://iacoma.cs.uiuc.edu/) led by professor [Josep Torrellas](http://iacoma.cs.uiuc.edu/josep/torrellas.html).

 My research focus is on cloud computing data platforms and deployment paradigms, such as microservices and serverless computing.
 I enjoy building systems and exploring ways to make them fast, reliable, and efficient in a holistic manner: from the hardware architecture up to the platform and application level.

+I completed my undergraduate studies at School of Electrical Engineering, University of Belgrade, Serbia.
+Every year (2017-2020), I won the award for the best student of my department, Computer Engineering and Information Theory.